 - more use nowadays of mobile and mobile apps in business;

 - the increasing standardization of digital technologies

-The one-stop shop employee portal stores all employee data safely including salary, bank account details, diplomas held, bonuses… Data is automatically updated in the integration platform from all your connected software so you can save time and avoid data mistakes.
+The one-stop-shop employee portal stores all employee data safely including salary, bank account details, diplomas held, bonuses… Data is automatically updated in the integration platform from all your connected software so you can save time and avoid data entry mistakes.
 You can manage your own corporate directory in the integration platform and find employees easily by skills or other specific criteria.